-- 5.1 Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (2023), Working Together to Safeguard Children (2018), Key statutory and non-statutory guidance and any locally agreed inter-agency procedures. - The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mr J Lawrenson.
-We have deputy designated safeguarding lead (s), Mrs N Bolton to ensure there is always appropriate cover for this role.
+- 5.1 Keeping Children Safe in Education (KCSIE) remained in force throughout the response to coronavirus (COVID-19).
+Guidance on keeping children safe in education continues to support the response to a pandemic if needed. - The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mr J Lawrenson.
+We have a deputy designated safeguarding lead (s), Mrs N Bolton to ensure there is always appropriate cover for this role.
 The responsibilities of all Designated Safeguarding Lead are described in detail Appendix A.